15 reasons to visit Panama, NOW!

 IT WAS QUIET EVERYWHERE!
 Mass tourism, that’s not here yet.
 Panama is an emerging vacation destination and so if you – like us, don’t like over-touristy places, this is your country.

 Get up early to be at a waterfall before the big tourist buses arrive?
-So there is no need to do that here.
+There is no need to do that here.

 Reason #2 Panama has beautiful islands